rust-lang/reference/src/items/functions.md

 from any other function.
 You can freely do anything with a const function that you can do with a regular function.

-Const functions have various restrictions to makes sure that they can't be evaluated at compile-time.
+Const functions have various restrictions to make sure that they can't be evaluated at compile-time.
 It is, for example, not possible to write a random number generator as a const function.
 Calling a const function at compile-time will always yield the same result as calling it at runtime, even when called